Hvasquezdev/Hvasquezdev/README.md

 # 👋 Hector Vasquez Front-End developer
-👋 I'm Hector Vasquez, Passionate and innovative Front end developer with about 4 years of professional experience maintaining, building and delivering immersive and engaging user experience, mobile first, accessibility and SEO optimization through Front end web development.
+👋 I'm Hector Vasquez.
+I'm a Software developer | Front-End with modern JavaScript with about 5 years of experience working with 𝐘𝐂 startups.

 Proactive developer learning new things and improving current skills daily.
-Proeficent with the most modern technologies like modern JavaScript ES6 + / Vue.Js / Nuxt.js / React.js also knowledge in S.O.L.I.D. principles and software architecture patterns to keep a good organization and maintainability in the front-end code.
+Proeficent with the most modern technologies like modern JavaScript-Typescript / Vue.Js / React.js also knowledge in S.O.L.I.D. principles and software architecture patterns to keep a good organization and maintainability in the front-end code.

-My work is entirely based around web development focused in Front End with modern JavaScript.
+I consider myself a quick learner and love playing around 3D web with Three.js, still learning and playing a lot with it.

 ## I speak 💬
 - Spanish (Native)